ChefDaddyJay/pitch-and-fix-hackathon/notes.md

   - Originally "Shipping & Returns" but shipping is handled on the checkout page and shipment tracking would be handled externally.
   - Similar to Contact Us, no actual communication is implemented

+## Commit 14 - "Terms Page" - 05/02/25

+- Implemented the Terms & Conditions Page
+  - Similar to FAQ Page, policies are displayed in Accordions

 ## Bug Notes

 [x] Product cards should display a rating, not just the number of ratings